hoyingchris/notes/README.md

 ***recommend to run fresh start first to delete useless software.***

-*---below is recommendation for reducing RAM and HDD usage. *
+*below is recommendation for reducing RAM and HDD usage. *

 **service: (disable all these)**
 - connected user experience